Yuan Geng: Death and legacy

 Yuan Geng retired in 1992.
-He was never very senior in the Party hierarchy, did not amass personal wealth, and was highly respected for his integrity, loyalty and humility.
+He was never very senior in the party hierarchy, did not amass personal wealth, and was highly respected for his integrity, loyalty and humility.
 He died on January 31, 2016, in Shenzhen.

 The local and national press immediately paid tribute, celebrating him as a significant protagonist of China's reform and opening up.
-On the night of his passing away, an official memorial ceremony was led by Shenzhen Party Secretary Ma Xingrui and Mayor Xu Qin at the Shekou China Merchants Museum.
+On the night of his death, an official memorial ceremony was led by Shenzhen Party Secretary Ma Xingrui and Mayor Xu Qin at the Shekou China Merchants Museum.
 Simultaneously, a spontaneous celebration was held at the Shekou Community Trust, echoing other cases of unprovoked manifestation of popular support following the death of respected Chinese officials.

 Pony Ma, founder of Shenzhen-based Tencent, has described Yuan Geng as "the embodiment of the Shenzhen spirit."

 A statue of Yuan Geng by local sculptor Lu Zengkang, sponsored by China Merchants Group, was inaugurated in Shekou's Sea World downtown development on 23 April 2017, his 100th birthday.
 As of 2018 the statue stands in front of Sea World Culture and Arts Center, in which the third floor hosts a display celebrating the history of Shekou and Yuan Geng's legacy.
 Another sculpture, a larger-than-lifesize bust of Yuan Geng by sculptor Yìshùjiā Wèizhī, was erected in 2017 in Shenzhen Talent Park, near Shenzhen Bay Park and close to the Shenzhen Bay Super Headquarters Base business district.